Completeness of qufinite ZXW calculus, a graphical language for finite-dimensional quantum theory

+Diagrams are to be read top-to-bottom, as implied by the interpretation below.
+Diagrams can be composed sequentially, by connecting input and output wires, and in parallel, by placing them side-by-side.
+We also define the category of the qudit ZXW calculus as $\ZXWd$ in accordance with~\cite{poorCompletenessArbitraryFinite2023}, where objects are numbers (the number of wires) and morphisms are the above generators where only a single dimension appears in the diagram.

-We introduce the qufinite ZXW calculus, whose semantics cover all of $\FHilb$.
-This calculus is a coloured PROP denoted as $\ZXW$ where the set of colors is the set of positive integers, corresponding to qudits of each dimension.
-It serves as a unified framework for all finite-dimensional qudit ZXW calculi~\cite{poorCompletenessArbitraryFinite2023}.
+The qufinite ZXW calculus serves as a unified framework for all finite-dimensional qudit ZXW calculi~\cite{poorCompletenessArbitraryFinite2023}.
 Working with mixed-dimensions, each wire is labelled with its dimension, and only wires with the same dimension can be connected.
 Since a wire labelled with dimension $1$ is just an empty diagram, throughout this paper each wire label will represent an integer strictly bigger than~$1$.

 In this section, we delve into the details of the qufinite ZXW calculus, providing a thorough understanding of its structure and capabilities.
 We begin with an introduction to the generators of qudit ZXW calculus as it is presented in~\cite{poorCompletenessArbitraryFinite2023}, describing their interpretation as linear maps, and presenting useful notations.
-Following this, we introduce the generators whose wires have mixed-dimensions as given in~\cite{wangQufiniteZXcalculusUnified2022}, including the swap, the dimension-split, and its transpose, the dimension-merge.
+Then, we introduce the mixed-dimensional generators of the language~\cite{wangQufiniteZXcalculusUnified2022}, including the swap, the dimension-split, and its transpose, the dimension-merge.
 We also define the generalization of the Z-spider to mixed-dimensions.
-Finally, we present a complete set of rules governing this calculus which are composed of the qudit ZXW rules inherited from~\cite{poorCompletenessArbitraryFinite2023}, mixed-dimensional generalizations of six qudit rules, and two new mixed-dimensional rules.
+Finally, we present a complete set of rules governing this calculus composed of the qudit ZXW rules inherited from~\cite{poorCompletenessArbitraryFinite2023}, mixed-dimensional generalizations of six qudit rules, and two new mixed-dimensional rules.